Summer and Smoke: Production history

 On 6 October 1948, after an opening run in Dallas, Texas, Summer and Smoke received its first Broadway performance at the Music Box Theatre in New York City in a production staged by Margo Jones and designed by Jo Mielziner with Tod Andrews, Margaret Phillips, Monica Boyar and Anne Jackson.
-The play ran for 102 performances, and at the time, represented a comparative failure for Williams following his success with A Streetcar Named Desire.
-The play was produced in London in 1951, first at the Lyric Theatre, Hammersmith and then in the West End at the Duchess Theatre.
+The play ran for 102 performances and, at the time, represented a comparative failure for Williams following his success with A Streetcar Named Desire.
+The play was produced in London in 1951, first at the Lyric Theatre, Hammersmith, and then in the West End at the Duchess Theatre.

 In 1952, Geraldine Page played the lead role in a revival directed by José Quintero at the newly founded Circle in the Square Theatre, which was then in its Sheridan Square Playhouse location in lower Manhattan.
 Her performance has been credited with helping to launch the Off-Broadway movement, putting both herself and Quintero on the map and vindicating the play.
 In 1953, Page starred opposite Richard Kiley in an hour-long adaptation of the play on the radio series Best Plays, recordings of which still exist.
 She also portrayed Alma Winemiller in the 1961 film opposite Laurence Harvey, earning an Academy Award nomination, as did Una Merkel playing her mother.
 Additional Oscar nominations went to the Art Direction and Elmer Bernstein's evocative musical score.
 In 1963, Peter Boyle starred in the play during the opening season of Wayside Theatre.

-The Broadway premiere of the revised version titled The Eccentricities of a Nightingale was staged in 1976.
+Williams was unsatisfied with the play and created a new version, called The Eccentricities of a Nightingale, in 1951.
+However, this went unproduced until 1976, when a television version starring Blythe Danner and Frank Langella appeared on WNET's Theater in America.
+Its Broadway premiere followed later that year.
 The production was directed by Edwin Sherin, with scenery by William Ritman, costumes by Theoni V. Aldredge, lighting by Marc B. Weiss and original music by Charles Gross.
 It was produced in conjunction with Marc W. Jacobs.
 The production stage manager was Henry Banister and press was by Seymour Krawitz, Patricia McLean Krawitz and Louise Ment.
 The show starred Betsy Palmer (Alma), Shepperd Strudwick (Rev. Winemiller), Grace Carney (Mrs. Winemiller), Nan Martin (Mrs. Buchanan), Peter Blaxill (Roger Doremus), Jen Jones (Mrs. Bassett), Patricia Guinan (Rosemary), W.P.
 Dremak (Vernon), Thomas Stechschulte (Traveling Salesman) and David Selby (Dr. Buchanan).
 The production ran for 24 performances at the Morosco Theatre.